GustaMagik/RSA_Security_Token/README.md

 On RedHat/CentOS:

-	The compiled module (pam_cthAuth.so) should be placed in /lib64/security and included in the PAM configuration file (in /etc/pam.d/) for each application that should use the token.
+	The compiled module (pam_cthAuth.so) should be placed in /lib64/security.
+The compiled file should be included in the PAM configuration file (in /etc/pam.d/), for each application that should use the token.

 	Example configuration files are included in this repository, e.g. system-auth.